Financial professionals using mailock in board room

 Limitations:

-• Complex configuration required for regulated use
+• Complex configuration often required for regulated use

 Outlook (Microsoft 365): Familiar, Flexible, and Compliance-Ready